 If you’re a good girl, I’m sure you also have strict parents – at least in the eyes of your friends.
 Ironically, you really don’t consider your Mom and Dad strict because you grew up just fine and sometimes, you actually thank them – or maybe they should thank you.

 Other than that, one thing very common among good girls is their academic excellence – not to mention all those extra-curricular activities you have to join, too.
 How else can you show being a good girl than being a good daughter, right?
-So, other than maintaining straight A’s you also have to join clubs for leadership and competitions.
+So, other than maintaining straight A’s, you also have to join clubs for leadership and competitions.
 And for sure, everybody in class knows you by that fact.

 Another thing is, if you’re a good girl, you’re kinda relatively late when it comes to physical maintenance.
 Personally, I really didn’t even bother applying anything on my face and skin in high school.
 I mean, if I look neat, that’s it!
 A good ponytail can handle a long day at school.

-Also, you probably didn’t have a rebellion phase.
+And you probably didn’t have a rebellion phase.
 And hearing stories from your friends now make you wish you did.
 They all had those craziest stories of how the police chased them around and you could only share that one time you were up all night on Facebook or YouTube while your parents thought you were already asleep.

 So to all the good girls out there: Don’t be sad!
 You didn’t miss out anything in life.
 You just happened to enjoy it differently.